suggestionsbot/suggestions-docs/docs/docs/README.md

 Also by default, the prefix is `,` and the bot searches for `#suggestions` as the default suggestions channel.
 The bot mention (`@Suggestions#2602`) can be used as a prefix for commands as well if you ever incorrectly set the prefix or forget the prefix in general.

 1. Create and set a suggestions channel by running `config channel <channel>`.
 (You can tag the channel.)

-2. Add the bot to that channel's permissions and exclusively give it the `SEND MESSAGES` and `ADD REACTIONS` permissions.
+   a) Add the bot to that channel's permissions and exclusively give it the `SEND MESSAGES` and `ADD REACTIONS` permissions.
 (Add anymore depending on what permissions you gave the bot globally.)

-3. Disable `SEND MESSAGES` and `ADD REACTIONS` for `@everyone` to keep the channel clean and that users only vote with the configured emoji set (ex. the ✅ and ❌ emojis).
+   b) Disable `SEND MESSAGES` and `ADD REACTIONS` for `@everyone` to keep the channel clean and that users only vote with the configured emoji set (ex. the ✅ and ❌ emojis).

-4. Create and set a suggestions log channel by running `config logs <channel>`.
+2. Create and set a suggestions log channel by running `config logs <channel>`.
 (You can tag the channel.)
+   a) Add the bot to that channel's permissions and exclusively give it the `SEND MESSAGES` permission.
+(Add anymore depending on what permissions you gave the bot globally.)
+   b) Disable `SEND MESSAGES` and `ADD REACTIONS` for `@everyone` to keep the channel clean.

-5. Add roles so users in that role can approve/reject user suggestions.
-You may do that with `config roles <role>`, where the role can either be tagged or be typed out if it exists in the guild.
+3. Add a staff role so the users who have it can approve/reject user suggestions.
+You may do that with `config roles <role>`, where the role can either be tagged or be typed out if it exists in the server.

-6. Choose an emoji set for your guild.
+4. Choose an emoji set for your guild.
 You can view the available sets via the `config emojis` command and choose which one you want in your guild with `config emojis <#>`, where `#` indicates which emoji option.

-*Steps 4 and 5 are only required if you'll be managing suggestions using the `approve` and `reject` commands.*
+*Steps 2 and 3 are only required if you'll be managing suggestions using the `approve` and `reject` commands.*

 Once you completed those steps, you should be set to go!
 Click "Managing Suggestions" on the left or down below for more information on approving/rejecting user suggestions.